erikdubois/LinuxMint18i3/README.md

 or described in [this youtube movie](https://www.youtube.com/watch?v=5db66Dt0j4E).

-You will end up with all the needed icons and application we will use in the I3 tutorials.
+You will end up with all the needed icons and applications we will use in the I3 tutorials.

 ![Screenshots](http://i.imgur.com/QSggN1G.jpg)

+We will be using the following applications in the I3 tutorials :

++ variety

 #Installation procedure